-- Parents and guardians are responsible for monitoring their child's use of all personal electronic devices, social media accounts, and all personal communication accounts. - The school and UCC is not responsible for lost, stolen, or damaged cell phones.
-Students bring phones and other personal technology devices to school at their own risk. - Our UCC schools and UCC agency are not responsible for the actions or communications of students when made on personal devices and accounts, especially when this takes place outside of school hours.
-This is the responsibility of families to monitor and restrict.
+Parents and guardians are responsible for monitoring their child's use of all personal electronic devices, social media accounts, and all personal communication accounts.
+Our UCC schools and UCC agency are not responsible for the actions or communications of students when made on personal devices and accounts, especially when this takes place outside of school hours.
+This is the responsibility of families.